 There is a \$10,000 deductible (or the amount paid by your health insurance if higher).
 When insured, reasonable and customary eligible expenses count toward your deductible in full.
 Even those eligible expenses paid for by your basic health insurance policy, as well as those paid out of your own pocket, count toward meeting your deductible.

-If you are an active employee, complete the Catastrophe Major Medical Insurance Plan Application and return to Marsh Affinity Group Services along with a Payroll Deduction Authorization Card.
+You must complete the Catastrophe Major Medical Insurance Plan Application and return to Marsh Affinity Group Services along with a Payroll Deduction Authorization Card.
 Premiums will be deducted annually from your paycheck over 26 pay periods.